This job is sometimes referred to by alternative titles

 Business management skills may also be useful for vehicle groomers/cleaners who run their own business.

-- usually work regular business hours but may do some weekend or evening work
+- usually work regular business hours but may also work weekends or evenings, or have early starts or late finishes

-- work indoors and outdoors in workshops and showrooms
+- work indoors and outdoors in workshops, showrooms and at rental car companies

 - work in conditions that can be noisy, with strong smells of solvents and chemicals (although there is usually equipment to remove fumes).